luismartinezs/restaurant-reservation-system/README.md

     - [ ] from the restaurant detail page
     - [ ] from the /account/reservations page
 - [ ] User can do a reservation
-- [ ] User can add ratings for their own reservations in the past
 - [ ] Supabase: security and RLS
+- [ ] clean up code
+  - [ ] review folder structure adherence to best practices
+  - [ ] order imports following best practices
 - [ ] setup storyblok CMS to create restaurants landings (this is another one week project)

 ## Known bugs / missing features (marked with *)